For the complete documentation index, see llms.txt.

 Programmatically completing jobs

 Your job worker code can also complete the job itself.
-This gives you more control over when exactly you want to complete the job (for example, allowing the completion to be moved to reactive callbacks):
+This gives you more control over when you want to complete the job (for example, allowing you to move the completion to reactive callbacks):

-public void handleJobFoo(final JobClient client, final ActivatedJob job) {
+public void processOrder(final JobClient client, final ActivatedJob job) {

 // do whatever you need to do